JuliaActors/Actors.jl/docs/src/basics.md

-# Actor Basics
+# Actor Model

 ```@meta
 CurrentModule = Actors
 ```

 The Actor Model was originally proposed by Carl Hewitt et. al. in the 70es and since then has evolved into different families [^1].

 We focus here on the *classical Actor Model* described by Gul Agha in Actors [^2].

-## Actor Model

-The Actor Model of computer science sees an *actor* as the universal primitive of concurrent computation:
+This sees an *actor* as the universal primitive of concurrent computation:

 > An actor is a computational entity that, in response to a message it receives, can concurrently:
 >